Panthers demolish Blue Jackets, 9-2 - NewsBreak

 Carter Verhaeghe and Anton Lundell scored two goals each as the Florida Panthers continued to dominate at home, crushing the Columbus Blue Jackets 9-2 on Saturday night in Sunrise, Fla.

-The Panthers, who are on a nine-game points streak at 8-0-1, also got one goal each from Anthony Duclair, MacKenzie Weegar, Jonathan Huberdeau, Sam Bennett and Patric Hornqvist.
+The Panthers, who are on a nine-game points streak at 8-0-1, also got one goal each from Anthony Duclair, MacKenzie Weegar, Jonathan Huberdeau, Sam Bennett and Ryan Lomberg.

 Weegar led Florida with a career-high-tying four points, including three assists.

-Note: EditorsNote: Changed Bobrovsky’s saves to 28 in 3rd graf; Changed last goal scorer at end of 4th; Changed to 9 with multiple pts in 7th